cbraddoss/brewerydb-laravel/readme.md

-# This service is a simple PHP wrapper for the Brewerydb.com API.
+# Laravel wrapper for the Brewerydb.com API.

+#In DEVELOPMENT.
+Do not use yet.

 ## Usage: